Snowflyt/hkt-core/README.md

 If we remove the `args: Params` from the code above, we get the standard `TypeLambda` implementation as it is defined in `hkt-core`, and the result of `TestVariance` will be `true` as expected.
 However, by adding `args: Params` back, `Params` now appears in both a contravariant position (as function parameters in the `signature` property) and a covariant position (as the `args` property).
 This makes `Params` invariant and breaks the variance rules.

 Now, you might wonder, what if we use a contravariant **`args`** property, like `args: (_: Params) => void`?
 While this would work, it forces the user to access the arguments using the more complex syntax `Parameters<this["args"]>[0]`, which doesn’t provide much benefit over the standard **`Args`** utility in **hkt-core**.

-## License

-This project is licensed under the Mozilla Public License Version 2.0 (MPL 2.0).
-For details, please refer to the `LICENSE` file.

-In addition to the open-source license, a commercial license is available for proprietary use.
-If you modify this library and do not wish to open-source your modifications, or if you wish to use the modified library as part of a closed-source or proprietary project, you must obtain a commercial license.

-For details, see `COMMERCIAL_LICENSE.md`.